-Summary of Peer-Reviewed Scholarship Relevant to your Honors Contribution (a few paragraphs)
+Summary of Peer-Reviewed Scholarship Relevant to your Research (a few paragraphs)

-Briefly summarize what is already known about the problem your Honors contribution will be addressing.
+Briefly summarize what is already known about the problem you will be addressing.
 You may use past examples, plans, engineering diagrams or other appropriate scholarship.
 Many group projects are a prototype of a future model.
 If this is the case, remember that the prototype is still based on existing theories.
 Google Scholar is a good resource for finding relevant peer-reviewed research.